JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/jsopx.AngularCore/Master/README.md

 **Staying on course with `JSopX.AngularCore` Independent Exploration**?

-Ensure the following technologies and versions are installed, even if your only objective is to explore the `JSopX.AngularCore` project independent from all other projects:
+Ensure the following technologies and versions are installed, even if your only objective is to explore the `JSopX.AngularCore` project independently from all other projects:

 - [Visual Studio (v 17.12.3)](https://github.com/JasonSilvestri/JSopX.BridgeTooFar/tree/master/JSopX.BridgeTooFar/Docs/JSopX/Master/Technologies#visual-studio-v-17123).
 - [.NET Framework (v 9.0.0)](https://github.com/JasonSilvestri/JSopX.BridgeTooFar/tree/master/JSopX.BridgeTooFar/Docs/JSopX/Master/Technologies#net-framework-v-900).